 4. Hunting Grounds

 This simple enchantment offers a tremendous effect at an amazingly low price—if its condition is met.
-When threshold is active, meaning you have at least seven cards in your graveyard, Hunting Grounds lets you field a creature from your hand whenever your opponent casts a spell—for free!
+When the threshold is active, meaning you have at least seven cards in your graveyard, Hunting Grounds lets you field a creature from your hand whenever your opponent casts a spell—for free!

 Green and white both enjoy access to several high-cost monsters (Avacyn Angel of Hope, Worldspine Wurm, etc.) that you can gimmick into play tremendously easily with this awesome trait.
 And other than destroying Hunting Ground, your opponent can't really fight back.
 What are they going to do, not play cards?
 Either way, you win.

 3. Dragonlord Dromoka

 It always stinks to have one of your bigger spells countered and negated by pesky blue, and just the possibility might make you hesitate to play them even when you have enough mana.
 Enter the legendary Dragonlord Dromoka, one of the game's most powerful dragons who cannot be countered, ensuring his successful entry.
 Like most dragons, he wields flying, letting him soar over ground-based blockers, plus he has the useful lifelink trait and his 5/7 stats let him overwhelm most enemies in battle.

 But most importantly, Dromoka prevents opponents from casting spells during your turn.
-This not only negates counters, it also shuts down other instants to let you proceed with your move unimpeded.
+This not only negates counters, but it also shuts down other instants to let you proceed with your move unimpeded.
 Finally, note that Dromoka offers a rare blend of airborne prowess to the mostly land-based green and white camps.